Swapie1419/Swapie1419/README.md

 # Hi there, I'm Swapnil Gedam 👋

 ## 🔐 About Me
 I'm a passionate **Cybersecurity Professional** with experience in **Data Loss Prevention (DLP), Security Operations, and Image Processing**.
 My goal is to strengthen enterprise security by identifying vulnerabilities, mitigating risks, and implementing robust security measures.

-Currently, I'm working as a **DLP Analyst at IBM**, where I handle **Forcepoint DLP health checks, incident management, and work order processing**.

 ---